 How to repay a charge that was due to a dissolved company and is now due to the Crown.

-The Bona Vacantia division (BVD) of the Government Legal Department deals with the collection of money owed to a dissolved company under a mortgage, charge or charging order, known here as charges, that is now due to the Crown.
+The Bona Vacantia division (BVD) of the Government Legal Department (GLD) deals with the collection of money owed to a dissolved company under a mortgage, charge or charging order, known here as charges, that is now due to the Crown.

 BVD has a duty to obtain market value for bona vacantia assets.
 In the case of charges, this will involve collecting the full amount outstanding, including any interest.